Parents Need to Know Their Rights Under FERPA

 The original congressional intent was to protect student privacy by protecting their personal information.

-Contact Your Representatives Today!
-Demand that FERPA be restored.
+Bottom line: Contact Your Representatives Today!
+Ask that FERPA be restored.
+Because….

 Here is what happened: The 2011 changes supported the federal push for statewide longitudinal data systems (SLDS) and the “effective use of data.”
 These two acts of Congress “justified” the changes.